• Skip to primary navigation

 Frying the puffs

-• To fry the puffs, add oil into the wok and turn on the heat to medium.
+• To fry the puffs, add oil into a large frying pan or a deep fryer.
+Turn on the heat to medium to heat up the oil.

 • Once the oil is heated up, add the puffs and fry until golden brown.
 Turn the puffs over half way through frying so that both sides cook well.

-• Transfer the puffs into a plate lined with kitchen towels to absorb excess oil.
+• Transfer the puffs with a slotted spoon onto a plate lined with kitchen towels to absorb excess oil.

-• Place the puffs on a serving plate and dust them with icing sugar.
+• Place the puffs on a serving plate and dust them with powdered sugar before serving.

 Fyring square dough in oil.

-Fried square pastry puffs on a white plate.
+Fried square pastry puffs on a floral plate.

 Peanut puffs recipe